gao-hongnan/omniverse/omniverse/dsa/binary_search/875-koko-eating-bananas.md

 Return the _minimum_ integer `k` such that she can eat all the bananas within `h` hours.

-## Core Concepts, Analogies, and Problem Significance
+### Theoretical Foundations and Practical Implications

 The **Koko Eating Bananas** problem serves as a captivating example of [optimization problems](https://en.wikipedia.org/wiki/Optimization_problem) in